EOSIO/eos-token-distribution/README.md

 When designing the EOS distribution system, the primary goal was ensuring as fair and wide of a distribution as possible; we aim to achieve this by focusing on the following three objectives:

 ### 1. Equal Opportunity
 In order to ensure that everyone can participate, EOS are not sold for a fixed price; they are sold at a price determined by market demand for their acquisition.
 This is achieved by distributing a fixed amount of EOS (supply) proportionally toward the daily ETH proceeds (demand).
+Each window is 23 hours long which means that everyone in every timezone will have periodic opportunities to have favorable start and/or end times for a window regardless of their timezone.

 ### 2. Broad Awareness
 Distribution can only be as wide as the number of people that are aware of the ability to get involved.
 By stretching the distribution process out over the course of approximately 1 year, the community has the time to gather information and assess project merits before early stage windows of opportunity are closed.